 Despite its extensive responsibilities and the sheer importance of the coast and ocean to all who live here, the provincial government has no coordinated coastal strategy to guide regulation and policy.
-That is why we have launched a campaign with our partners at the Canadian Parks and Wilderness Society (CPAWS BC) – Protect the Coast.
+That is why we have launched a campaign with our partners at the Canadian Parks and Wilderness Society (CPAWS BC) – Caring for our Coast

 We’re calling for the creation of a new provincial coastal strategy and accompanying BC Coastal Protection Act, to be co-developed with Indigenous governments and coordinated with federal and local governments, as all orders of government share jurisdiction.

 A new Act could address many issues, but here are a few important reasons why these innovations matter for BC’s coast.

 Five key reasons to establish a BC Coastal Protection Act

 1. Implementing the UN Declaration on the Rights of Indigenous Peoples (UNDRIP) and upholding Indigenous laws

 Often the province develops legislation and policy without proper Indigenous involvement.
 A solution is to co-develop a BC Coastal Protection Act jointly with First Nations in BC.
 The new BC Environmental Assessment Act is an example that shows how this process can work.

 Provincial coastal and marine management does not currently recognize Indigenous law and/or provide adequate space for Indigenous nations to articulate their coastal governance laws.
 A new Act can recognize Indigenous legal principles, building on successful experiences such as the Haida Gwaii Reconciliation Act, and marine plans such as the Marine Planning Partnership (MaPP) plans.

 2. Integrated governance and co-governance